zchee/neovim-wiki/Following-HEAD.md

 ### 2015/07/15

-The [`:tearoff`][tearoff] command has been removed.
+The [`tearoff`][tearoff] command has been removed.
 It was never actually implemented, so the only functional difference should be that

 ```vim
 exists(':tearoff')